ericwq/gskills/docs/eds.md

   - `edsbalancer.EDSConfig` uses `update.cds.ServiceName` as the value of `EDSServiceName` field. `update.cds.ServiceName` gets value from CDS response.
   - `UpdateClientConnState()` sends `ccState` message to channel `x.grpcUpdate`, which is of type `grpcUpdate chan interface{}`

 Now the EDS balancer is created and running.
 The EDS balancer also got a message on channel `x.grpcUpdate`.
+Please read [Initialize endpoints](eds2.md) for the next stage process.

 ```go
 // handleWatchUpdate handles a watch update from the xDS Client.
 Good updates